Nomophobia: Symptoms and signs

-Other clinical characteristics of nomophobia are a considerably decreased number of face-to-face interactions with humans, replaced by a growing preference for communication through technological interfaces, keeping the device in reach when sleeping and never turned off, and looking at the phone screen frequently to avoid missing any message, phone call, or notification (also called ringxiety).
-Nomophobia can also lead to an increase of debt due to the excessive use of data and the different devices the person can have.
-Nomophobia may also lead to physical issues such as sore elbows, hands, and necks due to repetitive use.

 Irrational reactions and extreme reactions due to anxiety and stress may be experienced by the individual in public settings where mobile phone use is restricted, such as in airports, academic institutions, hospitals and work.
 Overusing a mobile phone for day-to-day activities such as purchasing items can cause the individual financial problems.
 Signs of distress and depression occur when the individual does not receive any contact through a mobile phone.
 Attachment signs of a mobile phone also include the urge to sleep with a mobile phone.
 The ability to communicate through a mobile phone gives the individual peace of mind and security.

 Nomophobia may act as a proxy to other disorders.
 Those with an underlying social disorder are likely to experience nervousness, anxiety, anguish, perspiration, and trembling when separated or unable to use their digital devices due to low battery, out of service area, no connection, etc. Such people will often insist on keeping their devices on hand at all times, typically returning to their homes to retrieve forgotten cell phones.

 Nomophobic behavior may reinforce social anxiety tendencies and dependency on using virtual and digital communications as a method of reducing stress generated by social anxiety and social phobia.
 Those with panic disorders may also show nomophobic behavior, however, they will probably report feelings of rejection, loneliness, insecurity, and low self-esteem in regard to their cell phones, especially when times with little to no contact (few incoming calls and messages).
 Those with panic disorder will probably feel significantly more anxious and depressed with their cellphone use.
 Despite this, those with panic disorder were significantly less likely to place voice calls.

 Nomophobia has also been shown to increase the likelihood of problematic mobile phone use such as dependent use (i.e. never turning the device off), prohibited use (i.e. use in any environment where it is forbidden to do so), and dangerous use (i.e. use while driving or crossing a road).
 Additionally, nomophobia's third factor—the fear of not being able to access information—has the greatest impact on the likelihood of engaging in illegal use while driving.